2 min read

-In years gone by, cycling testing has been reserved for sport science laboratories, where a qualified sport scientist is on hand to tell you every single detail about your ride.
-But, as an amateur cyclist, you may have little opportunity to visit a sport science facility, which means you could be missing out on essential information which could help you implement a more effective training plan.
+In years gone by, cycling testing has been reserved for sport science laboratories, where a qualified sports scientist is on hand to tell you every single detail about your ride.
+But, as an amateur cyclist, you may have little opportunity to visit a sports science facility, which means you could be missing out on essential information which could help you implement a more effective training plan.

 We’ve put together a beginner's guide to cycling testing to guide you through the maze of different test protocols and get you improving your performance in a safe way.

-As an amteur cyclist, testing could open up a new world of measuring and analysing performance.
+As an amateur cyclist, testing could open up a new world of measuring and analysing performance.
 Read on to find out how testing can help you:

 1. Train effectively